LevinJ/Supply-demand-forecasting/README.md

 # Rider-Driver Supply and Demand Gap Forecast
 The [Di-Tech Challenge](http://research.xiaojukeji.com/competition/main.action?competitionId=DiTech2016&&locale=en) is organized by DiDi Chuxing, China's largest ride-hailing company.
 It challenges contestants to use real data to generate predictive rider-driver supply and demand gap model, to direct drivers to where riders will need to be picked up.

-When I learned of the challenge announcement, I just completed all the required courses in Udacity Machine Learning Engineer Nanodegree.
+When I learned of the challenge announcement, I just completed all of the required courses in Udacity Machine Learning Engineer Nanodegree.
 It's exciting to choose this competition as my Capstone project, practice and consolidate what I've learned throughout the Nanodegree program by tackling a real world problem, and what's more, in a highly competitive ongoing contest!

 The development life cycle of this machine learning project can be summarized using below steps: